Skip to main content

 Name expected failure modes before go-live, especially where manual checkpoints could slow operations or create an inconsistent experience.
 For each one, record owner, handling path, and immutable audit evidence.

-If payment-specific controls or rails are outside this evidence set, label their status as unknown or out of scope instead of inferring implementation details.
+If payment-specific controls or rails are not fully documented, label their status as unknown or out of scope instead of inferring implementation details.

 Treat this as a finance test, not a storytelling step.
 A routing change, recovery improvement, or support reduction is only a potential monetization win until you can tie it to pricing headroom, take-rate durability, or retention behavior with auditable evidence.
 If you cannot make that link, classify it as an ops improvement.